cvaldivia83/python-movie-index/README.md

 It will be a file that will work as a database.
 It will save the movies the user adds in the cookbook.

+#### Tests:

-For each one of those classes I will also implement tests.
-All tests can be located inside the ```/test``` folder
+All tests related to this project can be located inside the ```/test``` folder

+### Requirements:

+To properly run tests and some features you will need to use the following libraries:

+- fpdf
+- pytest
+- sys
+- os